recogito/tei-standoffconverter-js/README.md

 | `parsed.addAnnotation(standOffId, annotation)` | Add Recogito annotation to `standOff` element | `standOffId`: string<br>`annotation`: standoff annotation | `void` |
 | `parsed.addStandOffTag(standOffId, start, end, tag)` | Add Recogito annotation to `standOff` element that represents a simple (NER) tag | `standOffId`: string<br>`start`: number<br>`end`: number<br>`tag`: string<br> | `void` |

-## TODO
+## Known Issues

-- **Handle existing standoff elements**.
-Currently, this library parses the markup only, but ignores `<standOff>` blocks in the TEI.
-Therefore, annotation offsets in existing standOff elements will break if the TEI is modified.
-We would need to parse the standOff elements, too, and incorprate them into the standoff map, in order to keep standoff pointers in sync with the TEI document.
+- **standOff Anchors and inline markup modifications**.
+Using `.addInline` will change the TEI markup.
+This has the potential to break XPath anchors for annotations in `<standOff>` blocks.
+In order to prevent this, we would need to do before/after checks for affected anchors, and update them accordingly, so that they remain in sync with the changed TEI document.